MH15/hackohio2020/README.md

 3. Type 'source/env/bin activate'.
 This will activate your virtual environment.
 4. Only install packages when the right virtual environment is activated.
 5. Type 'deactivate' to deactivate the virtual environment.

+# how to use dlib mouth detection
+1. install dlib and opencv (pip install opencv-python and pip install dlib)
+2. go to hackohio2020/vision directory and run "python dlib_test.py"